juhoautio/IntellijIdeaSettingsUpdater/README.md

 xml
 ```

+## Safety

+A backup is always created before modifying the original file (`workspace.xml-bak`).
+In case you need to revert the changes..

 ## Future work

 - Making the script generic so that other settings changes can be requested with a simple syntax